 They have this massive installation that helps them to (more or less) quickly photograph the insects in a high-quality way.
-As a macro photographer, I know how hard it can be.
-Watching their setup go about it fairly fast was mindblowing to me.
+As a macro photographer, I know how hard it can be, and watching their setup go about it reasonably fast was mindblowing to me.

 Some fun facts about Naturalis:

 - It’s been awarded the title ‘European Museum of the Year 2021’